username-JY-L/mechanics-lab-data-analysis/README.md

-# mechanics-lab-data-analysis
+# Mechanics Lab: Model vs Experiment

-Analysis of mechanics laboratory data through curve fitting, uncertainty analysis, and comparison between theoretical models and experimental results.
+This repository contains Python data analysis and LaTeX reports for a series of mechanics laboratory experiments.
+The work focuses on curve fitting, uncertainty analysis, residual analysis, and comparison between theoretical models and experimental measurements.